 Alcoholic beverages cannot be paid for by the College.

-Please note that reservations (or changes) must be made through the Classroom to Table program administration.
+Please note that reservations (or changes) must be made through the Classroom to Table application link above.
 It is against program policy for participants (faculty/students) to contact our partner restaurants directly with any reservation requests (new, changes, etc.).

 - A faculty member may invite between 3 and 5 students, or a group of 3 to 5 students may invite a faculty member to a gathering.